Reliability Project Overview

 The station’s new, two-story, Gas Insulated Switchgear (GIS) building contains electrical controls as well as new, 69kV transformers.

-The project will also construct new circuits connecting the newly built Van Winkle substation in Harrison as well as upgraded stations in North Arlington and Kearny.
+The project, which was completed in 2020, also constructed new circuits connecting the newly built Van Winkle substation in Harrison, as well as upgraded stations in North Arlington and Kearny.
 The addition of a new 69kV supply source to the South 5th Street substation will not only simplify operations and improve reliability, it will also ensure adequate capacity for future growth.

 For questions, please call our project hotline at 1-800-901-5035.